Data Augmentation with Snorkel

 |8||Fractional Max-Pooling||26.39||-||Randomized mix of translations, rotations, reflections, stretching, and shearing operations, and random RGB color shifts|

 |9*||ResNet (110-Layer)||27.22||44.74||Random shifts, flips|

 |10||Scalable Bayesian Optimization Using Deep Neural Networks||27.4||-||Hue, saturation, scalings, horizontal flips|

 This medley of primarily manual approaches with widely varying results suggests that data augmentation is a prime candidate for automation.
-Indeed, various related lines of work all have interesting takes at automating various aspects of data augmentation–for example learning class-conditional GANs to generate data, applying transformations adversarially either over given sets of invariances or over learned local adversarial perturbations, or performing data augmentation via interpolation in feature space, to name a few.
+Indeed, various related lines of work all have interesting takes at automating various aspects of data augmentation–for example learning class-conditional GANs to generate data, applying transformations adversarially either over given sets of invariances or over learned local adversarial perturbations, or performing data augmentation via interpolation in feature space as in SMOTE: Synthetic Minority Over-sampling Technique, to name a few.
 Our focus is instead on directly leveraging and exploiting SME domain knowledge of transformation operations, without assuming that this domain knowledge will be specified completely or correctly, without assuming access to large labeled datasets, and without assuming that the provided operations will be differentiable or deterministic.
 Our approach to learning how to augment data—described in the next section—is motivated by these practical consierations.

 Learning to Compose Domain-Specific Transformations